Kansas Duck Hunting

 We do not post blinds on the pond and they typically have deep water requiring dog or small boat light weight enough to be hand dragged from truck at road to the pond.

 Early season ducks over a Kansas farm pond.
 What we call farm ponds out this way traveling hunters from suburban areas have called lakes when calling in their reservations.
 Typically a farm pond is under a couple acres in surface water. lakes out on Association land are Watershed Lakes and range up to 30 acres in surface water with most around 10 or so.

 Kansas duck hunting on ponds and crop fields are likely to become a goose hunt.

-The key to a successful Kansas duck hunting day is to first spend time scouting. there are more ponds and small lakes on Association property than we will take time to map.
-The online aerial photos of every ne of our private land leases is the first step.
-Next watch the migratory reports and weather.
+The key to a successful Kansas duck hunting day is to first spend time scouting.
+There are more ponds and small lakes on Association property than we will take time to map.
+The online aerial photos of every one of our private land leases is a first step.
+Next watch migratory reports and weather.
 Then road scout.
-Once finding where the ducks are working make a reservation for that spot and hunt.
-Usually that pond/lake will hold ducks for a couple of days. if being smart and not push them too hard.
+Once finding where the ducks are working make a reservation for that spot then hunt.
+Usually a pond/lake will hold ducks for a couple of days. if being smart and not push them too hard.

 All Association enhanced wetlands and select ponds and lakes we have made arraignments for off-road vehicle access.
 However, notification of intent to use off-road vehicles is required before any waterfowl hunt.
 Not all spots allow vehicles.
 Do not be caught wrong.
 Also, use your head.
 If muddy and gong to leave ruts do not travel on the land.
 More than a couple of members have purchased loads of gravel or paid tractor fuel stipends to clean us after themselves.
 Self guided never has meant being stupid.